A Socialbox.biz Blog Post Update by Sam (4 April 2017)

 Socialbox is now working with a top UK University based social impact group on a study to further identify the value to companies participating in social impact activities and innovative ways of measuring it.
 This collaborative study is due to be delivered in 2019.

 SocialBox.biz is now also donating laptops to the Refugee Support Network (RSN) for young people in their mentoring programme.
 Refugee Support Network helps young refugees, asylum seekers and survivors of trafficking to build more hopeful futures through education.

 Socialbox founder came to the UK as an unaccompanied refugee minor age 15, after staying in a children’s home and foster family he was given work experience at Microsoft UK whilst still in his teens as a part of his BTEC business studies and then worked in the IT industry.
-A computer that was given to him changed his life as he was able to do his homework and later complete an honours degree in Computing at the University of Westminster.
-Wanting to give something Peter now heads a technology social impact company with a mission to put the majority of its profits into supporting social causes.
+A computer that was given to him changed his life as he was able to do his homework and later complete an honours degree in Computer engineering at the University of Westminster.
+Wanting to give something Peter now heads a technology social impact community interest company with a mission to put the majority of its profits into supporting social causes.

 “When war broke out in the Balkans I was forced to flee.
 I arrived in the UK with only 30 Deutschmarks (about 10 Pounds) in my pocket and probably the same amount of English words in my vocabulary.
 But through hard work and the support of the community I came through and it’s fantastic to be able to give something back now.”
 Peter commented.